-We assist health care providers with state privacy law analysis and compliance in all 50 states, and with privacy law questions concerning certain international laws.
+We assist health care providers with state privacy law analysis and compliance, and with privacy law questions concerning certain international laws.
 Our attorneys are also knowledgeable regarding the privacy and security standards used in various industries.

 In addition to providing assistance with HIPAA compliance by implementing policies and procedures concerning privacy and security, we have significant experience helping clients respond to investigations by the HHS Office for Civil Rights and the HHS Centers for Medicare and Medicaid Services (which are charged with investigating privacy complaints and security complaints, respectively).
 Our representation includes: internal investigations of alleged unauthorized uses or disclosures of patient information; preparation of response to complaint investigation; negotiation with government investigators; and revision or creation of company-wide privacy and security policies governing the handling of patient information.

 We serve as outside HIPAA counsel to a chain of hospitals and provide counsel to their nearly 200 hospitals throughout the U.S. Similarly, we provide advice concerning state privacy law issues.
-Recently, we assisted a company review and comply with the Data Breach Notification Laws in 43 states.
+Our experience includes helping a company to review and comply with the Data Breach Notification Laws in 43 states.

 For more information on Carlton Fields Jorden Burt’s Information Security/Data Breach services, click here.

 We help clients acquire tax-exempt status and regularly advise not-for-profit hospitals and related entities on tax exempt matters.
 Our attorneys also counsel on the use of captive insurance to reduce property and casualty, workers compensation, and other insurance premium costs.
 Additionally, we represent health care providers regarding state and federal level tax disputes.